JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

 The project is now successfully completed.
 We’ve set up a system that continuously monitors unauthorized login attempts to our virtual machine.
 Each failed access attempt is logged, allowing us to track and analyze the details—including identifying the geographic location of the source.
 This setup not only enhances visibility into potential threats but also provides valuable insights for strengthening future security measures.

-<ins>Step 14:<ins> "Optional" Deleting Resources (Don't go broke LOL) <br />
+<h2>Step 15:<ins> "Optional" Deleting Resources (Don't go broke LOL)</a></h2><br />

 Now it's time to delete the resource group so you don’t end up turning your free $200 Azure credit into an accidental subscription plan.

-Just head to the search box, type “Resource Group,” find the one you created, and delete it—before Azure starts treating your credit card like a buffet.
+Just head to the search box, type “Resource Group,” find the one you created, and delete it before Azure starts treating your credit card like a buffet.

 It may take a little while for everything to be fully deleted.
 If you'd like to cancel the subscription entirely, just go to "All Services", open "Subscriptions," select the one you want to cancel, and hit "Cancel Subscription" easy cleanup, no strings attached.